makrai/notes/zhou22-emo-voice-conversion.md

     characterized by the speaker’s physical attributes, which are determined by
     * spectrum conversion (Kain and Macon, 1998, Desai+ 2010, Sisman, 2019).
 It
-    * prosody-related features are speaker-independent, that are to be carried forward from the source to the target (Liu+ 2020a).
-However, in
+    * prosody-related features are speaker-independent, that are to be carried forward from the source to the target (Liu+ 2020a)
   * emotional voice conversion, emotion is inherently supra-segmental and
     * emo involves both spectrum and prosody (Arias+ 2020, Schuller and Schuller, 2020)